luvBB/FLUP/README.md

 ## 🌟 Overview

-**FLUP is a semi-automated uploader for FileList.io, designed to streamline the process of uploading torrents for movies, TV shows, and anime.**
+**FLUP is a semi-automated uploader for FileList.io, designed to streamline the process of uploading torrents for movies and TV shows in any format and category**

 ## 🛠️ Prerequisites